revbayes/revbayes.github.io/tutorials/fbd_range/index.md

 {% figure fig_fbdr_gm %}
 <img src="figures/fbdr_gm.png" width="500pt" />
 {% figcaption %}
-A graphical model of the fossilized birth-death range model describing the generation of the stratigraphic ranges (in {% ref fig_module_gm %}) used in this tutorial.
+A graphical model of the fossilized birth-death range model describing the generation of the stratigraphic ranges used in this tutorial.
 The parameters of the fossilized birth-death process are labeled in orange.
 The speciation, extinction and fossilization rates are stochastic nodes (circles) drawn from exponential distributions.
 The sampling probability is constant node (square) and equal to one.
 For more information on probabilistic graphical models and their notation, please see {% cite Hoehna2014b %}.
 {% endfigcaption %}